umutto/umutto.github.io-deprecated/_posts/2018-06-29-hill-climbing-irl.md

 ## Introduction

 This analogy of a blind man going down the hill (finding minima) or blind man climbing a hill (finding maxima) is commonly used to give a better understanding of optimization algorithms.
-From this point, I will use maxima (climbing), but it is really easy to convert one model to other.
+From this point, I will use maxima (climbing), but it is really easy to convert one space to the other.

 For starters, hill climbing optimization algorithms are iterative algorithms that start from an arbitrary solution(s) and incrementally try to make it better until no further improvements can be made or predetermined number of attempts have been made.
 They usually follow a similar pattern of exploration-exploitation (intensification-diversification, selection-crossover-mutation etc..) using a cost function (or fitness function, optimization function etc..).